 What’s required of me for my Classical Voice Preliminary 1 video Audition?

 All students begin with a Preliminary 1 video audition.
-Those scoring highest will advance to Preliminary 2 live auditions in January 2018.
-Those scoring highest after Preliminary 2 will advance to the Semifinals
+Those scoring highest will advance to Preliminary 2 live auditions in January 2021.
+If selected to advance to Preliminary 2, you will sing two contrasting songs for your live audition.
+Those scoring highest after Preliminary 2 will advance to the Semifinals.

 - Arias must be in the original keys; Arie antiche and pieces should be in keys suitable to voice type.
-You may sing with a CD, or provide your own accompanist
+You may sing with pre-recorded piano track, a backing track, or provide your own accompanist.

-- If selected to advance to Preliminary 2, you will sing two pieces for your live audition; one piece from Category 1 and one piece from Category 2
+- If selected to advance to Preliminary 2, you will sing two songs for your live audition; one from Category 1 and one from Category 2.

 Category 2: One art song, spiritual (suggested arrangements: Burleigh or Hogan), or aria from the standard classical vocal & operatic repertoire.
 Classical Operettas are allowed.
-Example: Gilbert and Sullivan is allowed.
+Examples: Gilbert and Sullivan is allowed.
+"What Good Would the Moon Be?" from Street Scene by Kurt Weill would be allowed.
 Andrew Lloyd Webber is not allowed in this category.

-- Make sure the level of your piano accompaniment or CD does not overpower the sound of your voice in the recording
+- Make sure the level of your piano accompaniment or backing track does not overpower the sound of your voice in the recording

 - Any lengthy piano introductions should be abridged